HAPPYS1NGH/Marketplace/README.md

 2. **Product.sol**: A struct defining the properties of each antique product, including its ID, seller, name, description, price, buyer, transaction status, and scam detection.

 3. **ProductNFT.sol**: An ERC-721 token contract that represents ownership of antique products as NFTs.
 It handles minting, transferring, and burning NFTs.

+### Features

+1. **Identity Verification:** The project integrates with WorldCoin ID to verify users' identities, adding an extra layer of trust to the marketplace.
+Verified users can engage in transactions with confidence.

+2. **Secure NFT Storage:** Product information is stored off-chain using nft.storage, reducing gas costs and ensuring the authenticity of NFTs representing antique items.

+3. **Dispute Resolution:** Huddle01 is utilized for video conferencing-based dispute resolution.
+A mediator reviews evidence and makes fair decisions to resolve disputes between parties.

+4. **User Credibility:** The system employs a user credibility mechanism that assigns and updates credibility points based on successful transactions and actions within the marketplace.

 ### Functionality